sirikon/sirikon.me/src/website/posts/0008-interesting-things-about-cassandra.md

 It provides a way to have widely distributed and non-related information (that you will never cross-reference) splitted in multiple nodes, being able to do basic read/write operations that a single node can handle in isolation, with strong replication and fault-tolerance.

+## EDIT: Amazon Keyspaces

+AWS's serverless Apache Cassandra offering.
+It's trash.

+It has no support for secondary indexes, materialized views, logged batches or aggregates.
+Turns a limited option into a stupid one, because you could pick any eventually-consistent key-value store and achieve the same.

 ## Wraping up

-If you're interested in reading more, the official arquitecture docs are pretty good: https://cassandra.apache.org/doc/latest/cassandra/architecture/index.html
+If you're interested in reading more, [the official arquitecture docs are pretty good](https://cassandra.apache.org/doc/latest/cassandra/architecture/index.html).